 Rapid Prototyping is generally a low-cost and efficient approach.
-Frequent feedback from the users and the stakeholders means that any problem can be identified in its early stages before the business invests any new funds.
-This reduces the wastage of resources and enables the investment of resources at the right places.
+Frequent feedback from the users and the stakeholders means that you can identify any problem in its early stages before the business invests any new funds.
+This reduces the wastage of resources and enables the investment of resources in the right places.

-Multiple prototypes can also be created to perform testing against various different kinds of users across various geographical locations, demographics, etc. which allows teams to test slight differences in prototypes to gather more information about user expectations and needs.
+You can also create multiple prototypes to perform testing against various users across various geographical locations and demographics.
+That allows teams to test slight differences in prototypes to gather more information about user expectations and needs.

 Examples of Rapid Prototyping

-Designers may create wireframes and low fidelity prototypes in the initial development phase, however, these should not be given to the users as it may hamper their feedback.
+Designers may create wireframes and low-fidelity prototypes in the initial development phase.
+However, these should not be given to the users as they may hamper their feedback.

-Ideally, the users should be given a prototype of something in the middle of a low-fidelity prototype and a finished product.
-This may be tricky, but is an essential part of understanding what the user needs and what could provide a positive user experience.
+Ideally, you should give the users a prototype of something in the middle of a low-fidelity prototype and a finished product.
+That may be tricky but is an essential part of understanding what the user needs and what could provide a positive user experience.

-This is the reason why paper prototypes, despite being very popular, are not considered best for this purpose.
+That is why paper prototypes, despite their popularity, are not considered best for this purpose.
 On handing a paper prototype to a user for feedback, they know that this is not the finished item.

-Thus, the feedback they provide for this paper prototype may not be of much use compared to the feedback they would give for something that feels much more closer to the end product.
+Thus, their feedback for this paper prototype may not be of much use compared to the feedback they would give for something that feels much closer to the end product.

 Q: When do you need Rapid Prototyping?

 A: Rapid prototyping enables teams to garner user feedback and realize the amount of work left before they can launch the product.
-Fixing something after the product has launched can be very expensive and may cause a severe dent in the company’s reputation.
+Fixing something after making the product can be very expensive and may cause a severe dent in the company’s reputation.